-Historically agriculture has been a sub-sector of the industrial sector, but with the emergence of significant growth in greenhouses producing fruits, vegetables, flowers and cannabis particularly in the West of London area, and with a distinct combination of end-uses, including lighting, space heating and ventilation, and output specific seasonality profiles, agriculture has been allocated a status as a distinct sector.
+Historically, agriculture has been a sub-sector of the industrial sector, but with the emergence of significant growth in greenhouses, producing fruits, vegetables, flowers and cannabis particularly in the West of London area, and with a distinct combination of end-uses, including lighting, space heating and ventilation, and output specific seasonality profiles, agriculture has been allocated a status as a distinct sector.

-The IESO's West of London area greenhouse electricity demand forecast has been informed by multiple sources including: 1) information received from local distribution companies in the area, mainly Hydro One Distribution, including customers who have requested or inquired about connections as well as projections based on available natural gas supply capability from Enbridge Gas' Chatham pipeline expansion; 2) information received from IESO connection applicants or inquiries; and 3) historical acreage expansion rates for vegetable greenhouse growers in the area obtained from the Ontario Greenhouse Vegetable Growers Association.
-Further supporting segmentation, seasonality, hourly load profile and other information, data and projections have been sourced from the IESO's 2019 Windsor-Essex Integrated Regional Resource Plan Appendix B, and the findings of the IESO's 2021 West of London Bulk Power System Study Section 4.
+The IESO's West of London area greenhouse electricity demand forecast has been informed by multiple sources including 1) information received from local distribution companies in the area, mainly Hydro One Distribution, including customers that have requested or inquired about connections as well as projections based on available natural gas supply capability from Enbridge Gas' Chatham pipeline expansion; 2) information received from IESO connection applicants or inquiries; and 3) historical acreage expansion rates for vegetable greenhouse growers in the area obtained from the Ontario Greenhouse Vegetable Growers Association.
+Further supporting segmentation, seasonality, hourly load profile and other information, data and projections have been sourced from the Regional Electricity Planning - Windsor-Essex, and the findings of the Southwest Ontario Bulk Planning.

-Three main pockets of greenhouse demand growth have been identified consisting of: 1) Kingsville-Leamington; 2) Chatham-Kent, specifically the community of Dresden; and 3) Lambton-Sarnia.
+Three main pockets of greenhouse demand growth have been identified consisting of 1) Kingsville-Leamington; 2) Chatham-Kent, specifically the community of Dresden; and 3) Lambton-Sarnia.
 In each pocket, a demand forecast has been developed and informed by existing greenhouse loads, facilities for which IESO System Impact Assessment requests have been received, and with growth rates aligned with connection customers.
-Further incremental demand is forecasted once enabled by required transmission infrastructure implementation in 2026, as well as when a separate load growth from the Kingsville-Leamington customer queue (AgriPark) begins to be connected in annual stages.
+Further incremental demand is forecasted once enabled by required transmission infrastructure implementation in 2026.